Albert Pinkus: Stockbroker

 In 1939, he returned to New York to work on Wall Street as a stockbroker and resumed his chess career.

 He tied for fourth/fifth at New York 1940 (US Chess Championship, Samuel Reshevsky won), tied for third/fourth at Ventnor City 1941 (Jacob Levin won), tied for third at New York 1942 (US championship, Reshevsky won), shared third at Ventnor City 1942 (Daniel Yanofsky won), took fifth place at New York 1944 (US championship, Arnold Denker won), and tied for second/third at Ventnor City 1944 (Levin won).

 Pinkus won twice in the Manhattan Chess Club Championship (1941 and 1945) and shared second in 1955.
 He also won the New York State Chess Championship in 1947.
-He played in several radio matches: USA vs. USSR (1945), New York vs. La Plata (1947), USA vs. Yugoslavia (1950).
+He played in several radio matches: US vs. USSR (1945), New York vs. La Plata (1947), US vs. Yugoslavia (1950).

 Although he was never awarded an international title in chess, his peak playing strength places him at or close to the International Master class.